Ad-Bean/risingwave-mcp/README.md

 You can run RisingWave locally or connect to your cloud RisingWave instance.

-### Run Risingwave
+### Run RisingWave

-You can install RisingWave standlone on your laptop via:
+You can install RisingWave standalone on your laptop via:

 ```python
 # Download and install RisingWave standalone